bingeli1212/nitrile-preview/tests/a.md

   - Fries
   - Yogurt
 - Fruits
-  - Apple
+  * Apple
     - Red delicious
     - Gala green
-  - Pear
+  * Pear
     - Asian sweet
     - Desert green
-  - Banana
+  * Banana

++ Laptop
+  A computer on top of a lap.
++ Desktop
+  A computer on top of a desk.